digi-ron/AU-Falcon-SPUD-Project/PCMBCM/InstrumentCluster/ICBenchTest/ICBenchTest.md

 1. Power the circuit and ensure that the cluster odometer screen shows a simple 4 character code (e.g. `Base` or `Fair`)
 1. Disconnect the power to the Ignition + wire of the circuit and ensure that the cluster has nothing displayed on the odometer
 1. Reconnect power to the Ignition + wire of the circuit.
-The odometer should flash with `888888` as the odometer reading before showing the stored reading on the cluster itself
+The odometer may flash with `888888` as the odometer reading before showing the stored reading on the cluster itself, but it will show it within 5 seconds.

 ## Additional Pinout Information